scientiist/todo/README.md

 # TODO
 A command-line todo-list and reminder program written in C++.
-Written & Maintained by Josh O'Leary.

 ![Screenshot](screenshot.png?raw=true)

 ## Why?
 I'm forgetful, and I find this to be a helpful tool.

+## About
+Written & Maintained by Josh O'Leary.

 ## Usage

 `todo [--flags] <reminder_text>`

-To list current TODOs, you can run the program without any arguments.
+To list current TODOs, you can run the program without any arguments:

 `todo`

 By default, the program reads and writes to a file named `.todo.txt` located in the home directory.

-You can use the current directory with the `--here` flag, Or set a custom directory with the `--file <path>` flag.
+You can use the current directory with the `--here` flag, or set a custom directory with the `--file <path>` flag.

 To add a new entry, run the program with your message afterward:

 `todo <blah blah blah>`

 ### Flags

 Optional --flags are avaliable to use:

 `todo --help`
 `todo --version`
 `todo --license`